Provably Uncertainty-Guided Universal Domain Adaptation: Related Work

 \subsection{Open-set Domain Adaptation}

 Compared to the PDA, ODA, firstly introduced by Busto \textit{et al.}~\cite{panareda2017open}, concerns the opposite scenario.
 It assumes that some classes in the target domain are private and unseen to the source domain.
 To address this challenging problem, Busto \textit{et al.}~\cite{panareda2017open} introduced the Assign-and-Transform-Iteratively (ATI) algorithm to find the unknown samples.
-Recently, one of the most popular strategies~\cite{liu2019separate,feng2019attract} for aligning the two domains in ODA is applying the domain discriminator to identify common samples across domains and exclude the unknown samples.
+Recently, one of the most popular strategies~\cite{liu2019separate,feng2019attract,gao2024survey,wang2021zeroth} for aligning the two domains in ODA is applying the domain discriminator to identify common samples across domains and exclude the unknown samples.
 Saito~\textit{et~al.}~\cite{saito2018open} proposed an adversarial learning framework to obtain a boundary between source and unknown samples whereas the feature generator was trained to locate the unknown samples far from the boundary.
 Bucci \textit{et al.}~\cite{bucci2020effectiveness} employed self-supervised learning to separate the known and unknown samples and complete the domain alignment.
-Most recently, Li \textit{et al.}~\cite{Li_2023_CVPR} proposed a causality driven solution with the unexplored front-door adjustment theory, and implement it with a theoretically grounded in unbiased opent-set domain adaptation.